me3zaAKAgoat/42cursus/README.md

 ### _Packets?_

 > packets are chunks of data that form parts of a complete message and contain pertinent address information of the sender and the recipient, packets are seperated into 3 parts, a header, a payload (content) and a trailer (signature).

+### _TCP and UDP_?

+> Transmission Control Protocol is a communication tool used in the internet that ensures that some general properties (size of a packet) promised when sending a message were fullfilled (receiver side) and does some corrections if packets are were missing.
+> User Datagram Protocol is also a communication tool that, contrary to TCP, only sends packets with hopng that they were received (and is faster that TCP for that reason).

 ## **Makefile**